Conditions of employment

 While work will take priority, opportunities for recreational trips may arise.

-What do I do after work?
+What will I do after work?

 Who will I be working with?